 More generally, the crucial role of data and information in our societies entails important consequences on public policy (e.g. open data), the need for data assurance, including cyber security, all along the value chain, and on the involvement of the private sector, which are likely to have an impact on how investments in hydrography are sustained, and how standards are developed.

-Growing attention for the Ocean
+Increasing attention to the Ocean

-The role of the Ocean in our society and in the global Earth system is increasingly understood and recognized, leading to global or regional initiatives, such as the Sustainable Development Goal 14 of the United-Nations and the subsequent decision of the UN Decade 2021-2030 of Ocean Sciences, the negotiation on marine biological biodiversity of areas beyond national jurisdiction, or the Nippon Foundation’s Seabed 2030 project.
+The role of the Ocean in our society and in the global Earth system is increasingly understood and recognized, leading to global or regional initiatives, such as the Agenda 2030 Sustainable Development Goal 14 of the United-Nations and the subsequent decision of the UN Decade 2021-2030 of Ocean Sciences, the negotiation on marine biological biodiversity of areas beyond national jurisdiction, or the Nippon Foundation-GEBCO Seabed 2030 project.
 These initiatives guide ocean sciences and frame the resources devoted to the knowledge and description of the Ocean.

 III.
 GOALS, TARGETS FOR 2026 & STRATEGIC PERFORMANCE INDICATORS

-To face these challenges, the IHO Strategic Plan for 2021-2026 is structured through three overarching goals, focusing the exercise of its mission during the period.
+To face these challenges, the IHO Strategic Plan for 2021-2026 is structured through three overarching goals, focusing the exercise of its mission during this period.

 Under the three goals, the Organization has identified targets to be reached by 2026.
 The progresses towards these targets are measured by strategic performance indicators (SPI).
 The following tables summarize for each overarching goal the targets and associated SPI.
 Related object items of the IHO (Convention) are given for reference purpose.